cbaggers/livesupport/README.md

 # #'update-repl-link

-Call this function to get swank to handle requests.
+Call this function to get the server to handle requests.
 Put this in your main game/demo/etc loop to keep the repl live whist your code runs.

 # #'peek